MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 ## References

 This project builds on prior work in motion-based gesture detection (difference-of-frames algorithm) and DTW-based sign language recognition using MediaPipe.
 See citations in the full write-up.
+The dataset is not included for privacy reasons, but the result of running the dataset through the difference of frames algorithm is included for training the CNN.